liatparker/feedback_analysis/DATA_FLOW.md

   ↓
 ├─ SHORT-TERM MEMORY: Populate Vector DB
 │   └─ _populate_vector_db()
+│       ├─ Check existing entries in Vector DB
 │       ├─ For each feedback entry:
-│       │   ├─ (1) Hash check → already indexed?
-Skip embedding & indexing
-│       │   ├─ (2) Check embedding cache → reuse if found
-│       │   ├─ (3) Generate embedding if not in cache
+│       │   ├─ Generate embedding (with caching)
-│       │   ├─ (4) Check vector DB → already indexed?
-Skip reinsert
+│       │   ├─ Check if already in Vector DB
-│       │   ├─ (5) Store in vector DB if new (with metadata: text, level, timestamp) │       │   └─ (6) Cache the embedding for reuse
-│       └─ Vector DB ready for semantic search
+│       │   └─ Add if new (with metadata: text, level, timestamp) │       └─ Vector DB ready for semantic search
-│       Note: All entries remain in feedback_df for statistics and analysis ↓
+  ↓
 └─ LONG-TERM MEMORY: Store to Historical DB
     └─ _store_to_historical_db(dataframe)